yalamanchilivahini5/vsdtclpowertool/README.md

 This project is trying to develop an open source power estimation tool.
 It mainly focuses on average switching power and leakage power.
 The analysis is based on Tool Command Language (TCL) code and takes SPICE netlist and fewer parameters as inputs and gives required power values.

-Set Up for Simulation
+Set Up for NI Multisim in windows
 ===================================
+1) Download NI Multisim 14.1 from https://softfamous.com/ni-multisim/download/
+2) Click on `Download from ni.com -> GET STUDENT DOWNLOAD`
+3) Unzip the compressed folder and save in preferred folder.
+4) Open `setup.exe` file and install.
-First install NI multisim from any available site.
-After steps to draw and run schematic on NI multisim in windows are as follows:
+## Steps to draw and run schematic on NI multisim in windows are as follows:
 1) Open NI Multisim 14.1 from start menu
 2) click on Launch Multisim
 3) `File -> New -> Create `